CSS-Angie/hangman/README.md

 ## How to play hangman

-1. You are shown a number of underlines.
-Every underline is a letter you need to guess.
+1. Each underline stands for a letter to guess in the mystery word.
-2. You are asked to type one letter each time
+2. You are asked to type one letter each time.
-3. The letter is in the word?
-Great! you will see its place in the word shown now.
+3. If the letter is in the word, it shows up at its place.
 4. Wrong guess?
-For each letter you guessed wrong a part of the hangman will appear
+A piece of hangman's body is added.
 5. You have six lives for each word you start.
 6 times a wrong answer?
-You lost...
+You lost.
-6. You guessed all letters, found the word and your hangman isn't finished?
-Congratulations!
-You have won!
+6. You guessed all the letters before hangman is complete?
+Then you have won!

 The primary target groups in this case are:
 - Schoolchildren -  At school and at home this game is a great supplement for teachers and parents to try and test new words with their kids.
 As the game is quite uncomplicated, children are able to play and practise for themselves as well